medic/cht-infrastructure/self-hosting/README.md

      - 444:443

 ```

+Turn off and remove all existing containers that were started:

+ `sudo docker-compose -f /path/to/docker-compose.yml down`

+Bring Up the containers in detached mode with the new forwarded ports.

+ `sudo docker-compose -f /path/to/docker-compose.yml up -d`

 Note: You can  substitute 8080, 444 with whichever ports are free on your host.
 You would now visit https://localhost:444 to visit your project.